kammitama5/kammitama5.github.io/_posts/2021-11-16-Tuesday-November-16th.md

 - "Commutative Algebra: With a View Toward Algebraic Geometry" by D. Eisenbud
 - "Introduction to Commutative Algebra" by Atiyah and MacDonald
 - "Elementary Number Theory" by U. Dudley
+- "Mathematical Puzzles: A Connoisseur's Collection" by P. Winkler
+- "Fundamentals of Mathematics, Vol. 1: Foundations of Mathematics: The Real Number System and Algebra" by H. Behnke, F. Bachmann, K. Fladt, W. Suss, H. Kunle, S.H.Gould
+- "An Introduction to Abstract Harmonic Analysis" by L. Loomis

 ## Papers
 - I'm not that great at keeping track right now, but I do have a github repo with these.